Yuka Takemon, Phd

 What skills is Yuka Takemon, Phd known for?

-Yuka Takemon, Phd has skills like Genetics, Research, Data Analysis, Pcr, Qpcr, Bioinformatics, Polymerase Chain Reaction, Cell Biology, Microscopy, Lifesciences, Immunohistochemistry, Translational Research.
+Yuka Takemon, Phd is listed with skills including Genetics, Research, Data Analysis, Pcr, Qpcr, Bioinformatics, Polymerase Chain Reaction, and Cell Biology.